torvalds/linux/Documentation/sound/designs/seq-oss.rst

 The ``close`` callback is called when this device is closed by the application.
 If any private data was allocated in open callback, it must be released in the close callback.
 The deletion of ALSA port should be done here, too.
-This callback must not be NULL.
+This callback must analt be NULL.

 Reset Callback
 --------------